Berrysoft/XamlCpp/README.md

 ## Goal
 The goal of XamlCpp is to write a cross-platfrom GUI application easily and quickly.
 It uses a dialect of XAML to discribe the UI, but may not support all features like other XAML frameworks do.
 The final application should be tiny, with a few dependencies, compared to Qt or so.

+## Charset
+XamlCpp uses UTF-16 with Win32, and UTF-8 with others API sets.
+However, the `xaml` file should be in valid UTF-8.
+XamlCpp uses `boost-nowide` to ensure it.

 ## Reflection
 XamlCpp supports reflection.
 All registered class could be constructed dynamically, and methods, properties and events registered could be accessed dynamically.

 A simple example is [here](./meta/test/src/main.cpp).

 It doesn't use the RTTI feature of C++, instead, it ownes an stable implementation, because the constraints of the standard are too loose to implement reflection.

-All GUI libraries are shipped with another "meta" library, which contains functions used by the XAML parser, but is optional for the final application.
-Meta library is large, for it contains many instances of template classes and functions.
+The object model of XamlCpp is inspired by COM.

 ## GUI
 XamlCpp is a cross-platform GUI framework.
 With some simple, platform-specific work, you can make your application run on all platforms supported.